malanb5/py_requirements_installer/README.md

-# Python Requirements Installer
+# Python Requirements Tool

-This package compiles and puts all of the required python packages into a single requirements.txt file for installation in your environment.
+This package compiles and puts all of the required python packages into a single requirements.txt file.

 ## Quick Start